vipinmcemids/Emids-UI-Developer-Interview-Questions/README.md

 **4. Explain what is the difference between Sass and SCSS?**

-A: The difference between Sass and SCSS is that,
+A: The difference between Sass and SCSS are below:

 	a) Sass is a CSS pre-processor with syntax advancements and an extension of CSS3
 	b) Sass has two syntax
 	c) The first syntax is “SCSS” and it uses the .scss extension